Magneto-optical transport in type-I multi-Weyl semimetals in the presence of orbital magnetic moment: Linear response of double WSMs

-In contrast to the single WSM node, the B-linear contribution to the Hall conductivity of Weyl semimetals depends on the tilt and depends on the chirality of the valley as in the case of single WSM.
-The linear Hall conductivity is independent of $\mu$ while in case of single WSM, it is inversely proportional to $\mu$.
+In contrast to the single WSM node, the B-linear contribution to the Hall conductivity of multi-WSMs depends on the tilt parameter.
+The linear Hall conductivity is independent of $t_s$ in the case of a single WSM while in the case double and triple cases, its depend on $t_s$ as shown in Fig.(\ref{cond_quadraticB_tilt_xx}).